Fraunhofer-AISEC/archie/analysis/Readme.md

 ### analysisfunctions.py

-Contains the functions needed for accessing and filtering the hdf5 file for fault data.
+Contains functions needed to access and filter the hdf5 file for fault data.
+Currently supported:

+* Get complete fault configurations
+* Get tbinfo, tbexec, and meminfo compressed or deflated
+* Query fault configuration inside the file without holding it in RAM

+All functions either take a function handle or the fault group handle for their operation.
+For example usage see analysis.ipynb

 ### tenthRound.py